AhmedAlyElGhannam/hehOS/2_ProtectedModeDevelopment/README.md

 1. Interrupt Descriptor Table Register (IDTR) is a 48-bit data structure that contains 2 fields:
     1. Limit (bit 0-15): length of Interrupt Descriptor Table minus 1.
     1. Base (bit 16-47): the address of the interrupt descriptor table.
-1. IDT is loaded by invoking the `lidt` instruction and passing a pointer ti IDTR.
+1. IDT is loaded by invoking the `lidt` instruction and passing a pointer to IDTR.